Skip to main content

 di is the i-th digit of the number N when reading from right to left (starting from the least significant digit).k is the total number of digits in N minus 1.

-So this method needs an extra space to store the extracted digits so to avoid this extra space we can create the reverse number in a single pass during extracting only.
+However, this method requires extra space to store the extracted digits.
+To avoid this additional space, we can declare a reversedNumber variable and can store data in a single pass while extracting the digits.

 Approach